balena-io/balena-cli/doc/automated-init.md

 Now you're ready to run the command in the beginning of this guide.

-Please not again that all of these steps only need to be done once (unless you need to change something), and once all the parameters are collected the main init command can be run unchanged.
+Please note again that all of these steps only need to be done once (unless you need to change something), and once all the parameters are collected the main init command can be run unchanged.

 But there are still some nuances to cover, please read below.